tango-controls/tango-kernel-followup/2020/2020-12-03/Minutes.md

 c. move tango-controls to gitlab
 - moving from GH to GL seems straightforward, see https://gitlab.com/tango-controls/test_gh_import/cppTango and https://gitlab.com/-/snippets/2046070
 - appveyor supports gitlab, see https://gitlab.com/bourtemb/cppTango/-/pipelines as a test output, so it seems feasible using appveyor as now, before using windows runners
 - GL grant free of charge licences are either Gold (Gitlab hosted) or Ultimate (self hosted).
-Gold oprion limited to 50000 CI minutes/month.
+Gold option limited to 50000 CI minutes/month.
 - possibly, just runners can be self-hosted, if CI minutes shortage
 - GH repos can stay in place during transition time as a synchronized mirror of GL
 - GL uses openID authentication, thus users who already have a GH account don't even need to create a new one on GL (but may want to)